nvanheyst/zmq_bridge_example/README.md

 Update CMD_VEL_OUT_TOPIC in ros2_bridge to be whatever topic you're using to command in ros2 (will publish a TwistStamped) Update CMD_VEL_IN_TOPIC in ros1_bridge to be whatever ROS1 topic you're publishing to for command (Twist)

-You'll need the zmq bindings for Python, are sudo apt install python3-zmq on Ubuntu 24.04 and pip3 install pyzmq on Ubuntu 20.04.
+You'll need the zmq bindings for Python: sudo apt install python3-zmq on Ubuntu 24.04 pip3 install pyzmq on Ubuntu 20.04.

 ROS1 Node can be run on the 20.04/Noetic computer with python3 ros1_bridge.py
 ROS2 Node can be run on the 24.04/Jazzy computer with python3 ros2_bridge.py